Let Quantum Neural Networks Choose Their Own Frequencies: Method

 The key insight here is that in such quantum models, a specific feature map generator is chosen in advance.
 This fixes the frequency spectrum over the course of training, setting predetermined basis functions $e^{i\vec{\omega}_j\cdot\phi(\vec{x})}$ from which the model can construct a solution.
 For these FF models, only the coefficients $\vec{c}_j$ can be tuned by the variational ansatz during training.

 In this work, we replace the FM generator with one that includes trainable parameters $\hat{G}_m(\gamma_m, \vec{\theta}_{F})$.
 In doing so, the generator eigenspectrum, and thus the model frequencies, can also be tuned over the course of training.
-For this reason we refer to such feature maps as trainable frequency feature maps (TFFMs), which in turn create TF quantum models.
-The output of a TF quantum model will be a Fourier-type sum where the frequencies of each mode depend explicitly on the parameterization of the feature map.
+For this reason we refer to such feature maps as trainable-frequency feature maps (TFFMs), which in turn create TF quantum models.
+The output of a TF quantum model will be a Fourier-type sum in which the frequencies of each mode depend explicitly on the parameterization of the feature map.
 For example, for a QNN the output of the model can be written as

 Moreover, as $\vec{\theta}_{F}$ is optimized with respect to minimising a loss function $\mathcal{L}$, the introduction of trainable frequencies $\vec{\omega}_j(\vec{\theta}_{F})$ ideally allows the selection of spectral modes that better fit the specific learning task.
 For gradient-based optimizers, the derivative of parameters in the generator $\frac{\partial \mathcal{L}}{\partial \vec{\theta}_F}$ can be calculated as laid out in Appendix \ref{app:tffm_derivatives}, which for the generators used in our experiments simplifies to the parameter-shift rule (PSR)~\cite{crooks2019gradients, kyriienko2021generalized}.